jankawulok/vsf-storyblok/README.md

   mixins: [..., StoryblokMixin],
 ```

-Then story is fetch based on url path and available via `story` prop.
+Story is fetch based on url path and available via `story` prop.